 Unfortunately, this does not apply if you are attending a school or university abroad.
 If so, your residence permit expires immediately upon leaving Germany.

-Overall, deregistering your residence is an important step when leaving Germany, but it is important to be aware of the possible consequences and take the necessary steps to ensure that you meet all legal requirements.
+Overall, the Abmeldung from Berlin is an important step when leaving Germany, but it is important to be aware of the possible consequences and take the necessary steps to ensure that you meet all legal requirements.

 If you need help or have any questions, you can always contact us via our live chat or email.